-Outside MBK, the front of the mall is frequently used for temporary events, street food market, bazaar or even Muay Thai Boxing match.
+Outside MBK, the front of the mall is frequently used for temporary events, street food markets, bazaars or even Muay Thai Boxing matches.
 It’s actually kind of fun.

 On the 1st floor are the cheap clothing stalls, mostly addressing to tourists, selling those ever-popular elephant pants and Bangkok T-shirts, and tons of souvenirs for tourists.
 Kids’ clothing with the latest movie characters are all over the place!

 Expect to find a lot of fake brand bags of various quality.
 We even found Goyard bags that looked pretty real.

 A fun thing to watch is the very talented local painters drawing or painting surprisingly accurate reproductions from your photos for a very reasonable price.